 By answering this question, you have taken the first step in defining success for your Deal Desk.

-Let’s look at 2 important areas in which Deal Desk is meant to alleviate organizational issues that are impeding your ability to close non-standard deals and how you can measure them.
+Let's look at two important areas in which Deal Desk is meant to alleviate organizational issues impeding your ability to close non-standard deals and how you can measure them.

 As businesses move from a bottoms-up sales motion into the enterprise, the complexity of deals increases exponentially.
 While a bottoms-up approach enables you to have standardized pricing

 When we talk about Revenue Operations, the north-star metric is revenue.
-When it comes to Deal Desk, revenue from non-standard deals – the deals Deal Desk was meant to facilitate – increases.
+Revenue from non-standard deals – the deals Deal Desk was meant to facilitate – increases when it comes to Deal Desk.

-The reason most companies institute a Deal Desk is that they have begun to take on more and more complex, non-standard deals.
-At first, the hands-on requirements of these deals may not seem burdensome if there aren’t many of them.
+Most companies institute a Deal Desk because they have begun to take on more and more complex, non-standard deals.
+At first, the hands-on requirements of these deals may not seem burdensome if there aren't many of them.